isabella-helliwell/kickstarter-analysis/README.md

        Part 1 is to visualize any link between launch date and outcome for the theater category.
        Part 2 is to  visualize any link between funding goals and outcome for theater and subcategory plays.

-       The main challenge with this project is to sort and plot data in such way that we get an overview of the outcomes.
+       The main challenge with this project is to sort and plot data in such way that we get a meaningful overview of the outcomes.

 ##   2.1 Analysis of outcome based on Launch date